 What is the warranty and local support?

-Biological Safety Cabinets are intended to be low-maintenance, reliable pieces of equipment.
+Biological safety cabinets are intended to be low-maintenance, reliable pieces of equipment.
 However, as with any mechanical piece of equipment, there are parts that can fail and need to be replaced in a timely fashion to minimize downtime.
 Make sure to ask what the warranty covers, for how long, what the availability of parts is and who the local service companies are.
-In most areas, the company that certifies your Biological Safety Cabinet may also be a factory authorized to do repairs.
+In most areas, the company that certifies your biological safety cabinet may also be factory authorized to do repairs.